odemakov/5000-words/docs/02-main-learning.md

 **forwardQueue (10 words min):**
 - Intensive learning phase for French → Russian direction
 - **Known Response**: Move word to backwardQueue for reverse learning
+- **Unknown Response**:
+  - If queue has < 4 cards: Place at end of queue
-- **Unknown Response**: Shuffle word back to second half of queue (e.g., if queue has 10 words, positions 5-10)
+  - If queue has ≥ 4 cards: Shuffle to random position in second half
 - **No Auto-Fill**: Queue will not automatically add new words when it gets low
 - **Manual Expansion**: User must switch to "Add Words" mode to expand queue

 **backwardQueue (user-defined length, default 30):**
 - Reverse learning phase for Russian → French direction
 - **Known Response**: Graduate word to recap7 (7-day review cycle)
+- **Unknown Response**:
+  - If queue has < 4 cards: Place at end of queue
-- **Unknown Response**: Shuffle word back to second half of queue
+  - If queue has ≥ 4 cards: Shuffle to random position in second half
 - **Size Control**: Users can adjust backwardQueue length in settings (10-100 words)

 **Queue Management:**